Big Nate: On a Roll: Plot

-At the jamboree Teddy's dad announced on Saturday, the scoutmaster announces the prize winners.
+Nate meets up with Gordie, who is reading a price guide which lists the cash of collectible comic books and Nate is surprised to see the price guide on one of the comics which he remembered that to be a comic he bought at a yard sale last fall that thought was worthless but turned out to be a collector’s item.
+He found the book in his closet and sold it to Gordie.
+At the Timber scout jamboree, the scoutmaster announces the prize winners.
 When he gets to the first prize, he announces that both Nate and Artur have sold 58 wall hangings.
 The scoutmaster does a coin flip to determine who will be the winner.
 Nate wins and receives the skateboard, and Artur wins the telescope, Artur invites Nate's friends to watch him set up his telescope, but Nate puts on his skateboard gear and in response, begins to ride his new skateboard to Artur's house.